h00lig4n/k3s/README.md

 ### Longhorn
 High speed USB sticks in all the worker nodes to host longhorn.
+**NOTE**: This has been to unstable.
+Need to investigate if USB latency or network is issue.

 ### NFS
 Separate debian linux server hosting:
 - slow NFS (magnetic disks)